PoeAlex/KiCad_Thermal_Sim/README.md

 ## Parameters

 ### Total Power (W) for N Pad(s)
 Total dissipated power assigned to the **currently selected pads**.
+E.g. if 1W means 1W on each selcted pad.

 **Impact**
 - Temperature rise scales approximately linearly with power.